 The inspiring story of Angeline Jackson, who stood up to Jamaica’s oppression of queer youth to demand recognition and justice.

 Everyone likes Humaira “Hani” Khan—she’s easy going and one of the most popular girls at school.
 But when she comes out to her friends as bisexual, they invalidate her identity, saying she can’t be bi if she’s only dated guys.
 Panicked, Hani blurts out that she’s in a relationship…with a girl her friends absolutely hate—Ishita “Ishu” Dey.
 Ishu is the complete opposite of Hani.
-She’s an academic overachiever who hopes that becoming head girl will set her … Continue reading →
+She’s an academic overachiever who hopes that becoming head … Continue reading →

 WHEN DIMPLE MET RISHI meets SIMON VS. THE HOMO SAPIENS AGENDA in this rom com about two teen girls with rival henna businesses.